 *In case you are wondering, yes, the hours you sleep also count as fasting hours.
 Based on a regular person’s sleeping habits most of us already fast for up to 8 hours every day.

-I would however strongly recommend speaking to your doctor prior to undertaking any of the more extreme approaches e.g. 5:2 and OMAD or if you have an underlying condition or have experienced an eating disorder at any time in the past.
+Please speak to your doctor prior to undertaking any of the more extreme approaches e.g. 5:2 and OMAD or if you have an underlying condition or eating disorder.